Warwick Watkins

-Warwick Arthur Watkins (1950–2019) was a senior New South Wales public servant and former member the Australia national rugby union team, the Wallabies.
+Warwick Arthur Watkins (1950–2019) was a disgraced senior New South Wales public servant and former member of the Australia national rugby union team, the Wallabies.

 Early life

 Watkins was born in Newcastle, New South Wales on 8 February 1950.
 He was educated at Grafton High School and Hawkesbury Agricultural College.

 Australian Rugby

 Watkins was selected in the Australian Rugby team, the Wallabies, and was a reserve in the three Test match Bledisloe Cup series against New Zealand in 1980 held in Australia.

 New South Wales government career

 Watkins held a range of senior New South Wales public service positions including: